dcmi/dc-srap/profile/srap-profile.md

 Label: Related Dataset

-Dataset referenced in the described resource.
+Dataset or datasets referenced in the described resource.

-SRAP: Dataset referenced in the described scholarly resource.
+SRAP: Dataset or datasets referenced in the described scholarly resource.

-Recommended practice is to identify the dataset with a URI identifying either the dataset or a landing page through which the dataset is accessed.
+Recommended practice is to identify a dataset with a URI identifying either the dataset or a landing page through which the dataset is accessed.

 Subproperty of: References         http://purl.org/dc/terms/references